 The Fair Credit Reporting Act (FCRA) imposes procedural requirements on companies that run background checks and employers that use them.
 The law doesn’t prohibit employers from checking criminal records and making job decisions (including the decision not to hire an applicant) based on them.

 Most employers outsource this task.
-If you are one of them, the agency or company that provides the report take reasonable steps to make sure the information is accurate and includes updates, such as expungement of a criminal record.
-The agency must also conduct a reasonable investigation, if the applicant disputes the accuracy of the record it provides.
+If you are one of them, the agency or company that provides the report must follow certain guidelines.
+When it comes to criminal records, the agency may not include arrest records that are more than seven years old, unless the position pays more than $75,000 per year.
+There's no time limit for conviction records.
+In general, the agency must also take reasonable steps to make sure the information is accurate and includes updates, such as expungement of a criminal record.
+If the applicant disputes the accuracy of the record it provides, the agency must conduct a reasonable investigation.

-Under the FCRA, an employer that conducts criminal background checks must first get the applicant’s written consent, must inform the applicant if it plans not to hire him or her based on the information in the report, and must give the applicant a copy of the report and information on how to dispute its contents.
+Under the FCRA, an employer that hires an agency to conduct a criminal background check must first get the applicant’s written consent, must inform the applicant if it plans not to hire him or her based on the information in the report, and must give the applicant a copy of the report and information on how to dispute its contents.

 Title VII prohibits discrimination in employment, including screening and hiring practices.
 In 2012, the Equal Employment Opportunity Commission (EEOC), which enforces Title VII, issued enforcement guidance on employer use of criminal records in hiring.
 The EEOC has long warned that an employer’s general policy of refusing to hire anyone with a criminal record could be discriminatory, given the much higher arrest rates of African Americans and Latinos.